dank074/mee6-role-bot/README.md

-# MEE6 rank based role bot
+# MEE6 level based role bot
 Assigns a role to a user based on their MEE6 level.
 Relies on the message that MEE6 sends when a user levels up

 ## Usage